Seneca-ICTOER/OPS102/docs/01-Introduction-to-OS/05-History.md

 -  1984 - Richard Stallman created GNU Project and the Free Software Foundation to promote the concept of Free Software ("free" in the sense of freedom, not free of cost).
-The GNU project develops its own version of most of the Unix tools and utilities, and in many cases the GNU versions of the software are better than the versions distributed with Unix.
-However, the GNU project does not create a kernel, so the GNU software is usually used in conjunction with a commercial Unix system.
+The GNU project developed its own version of most of the Unix tools and utilities, and in many cases the GNU versions of the software were better than the versions distributed with Unix.
+However, the GNU project did not create a kernel for a long gime, so the GNU software was usually used in conjunction with a commercial Unix system.

--  1984 - The X Window System is first developed at MIT to provide a ross-platform foundation for graphical user interfaces.
+-  1984 - The X Window System is first developed at MIT to provide a cross-platform foundation for graphical user interfaces.
 It becomes widely used on Unix systems sold by many different vendors.

 -  1985 - Microsoft introduced Windows 1.0, which was used in conjuction
 with DOS (users had to purchase both products).
 Windows provided a graphical user interface and multitasking (though both were initially very limited).

--  1991 - Linus Torvalds, a computer science student in Finland, wrote and released the Linux kernel.
-The Linux kernel, combined with software from the GNU project and other free software projects such as the X Window System, made a useful operating system (often referred to as "GNU/Linux" or just Linux").
-Many other software developers contribute to the project.
+-  1991 - Linus Torvalds, a computer science student from Finland, wrote and released the Linux kernel.
+The Linux kernel, combined with software from the GNU project and other free software projects such as the X Window System, made a useful operating system (often referred to as "GNU/Linux" or just "Linux").
+Many other software developers contributed to the project.

 -  1992 - IBM and Microsoft ended their collaboration on OS/2, an advanced
 operating system with a graphical user interface.
 IBM continued independent